tripod31/foo_lyricsource/README.md

 "Online DB: Timestamped2"

 ##To Use "External Command" Source(Added:2016/01/13)
-Place "get_lyrics.py" and "get_lyrics"directory,to the directory where foobar2000.exe resides.
+Place those files to the directory where foobar2000.exe resides.
+"get_lyrics.py"
+"get_lyrics" directory

 To use this script,you need to install python3,and required libraries.
 To install libraries,After you installed python3,in command prompt:
 >pip install robobrowser beautifulsoup